sdarlington/sdarlington.github.io/content/posts/2025-09-05-history-of-the-world-in-47-borders.md

 About Korea:

-> until the entertainingly names Wang Kén managed to unify the lot
+> until the entertainingly named Wang Kén managed to unify the lot

 Switzerland: